AngleProtocol/angle-docs/guides/use-cases/ageur-power-usecase.md

 ### Through tokens agEUR is liquid with

-agEUR is a liquid token that can be easily exchanged on-chain to other crypto assets which can be off-ramped or sold to fiat with little to no fees.
+agEUR is a liquid token that can be easily exchanged onchain to other crypto assets which can be off-ramped or sold to fiat with little to no fees.

 One easy way to get EUR in your bank account back from your agEUR is to swap them to [EURs](https://stasis.net), [EUROC](https://www.circle.com/en/), or [EURe](https://monerium.com/tokens/).
 These are centralized stablecoins, which even though they provide less yield opportunities than agEUR, remain simple ways to off-ramp to Euros in a bank account (provided that you have a KYC with the related entities).